QuantEcon/lecture-python.myst/lectures/newton_method.md

 np.max(np.abs(e(p, A, b, c)))
 ```

-The error is almost 0.
+The result is very accurate.

 With the larger overhead, the speed is not better than the optimized `scipy` function.

-However, things will change slightly when we move to higher dimensional problems.
+However, things will change when we move to higher dimensional problems.